 As we have discussed, one of the downsides of preference shares is that as a result of their fixed rate of dividend, in a profitable trading period, holders of them may receive lower rates of dividend payment compared with ordinary shareholders.

-Participating preference shares entitle their holders to both (i), the fixed rate of dividend and (ii), a share in the surplus profits which would otherwise only be shared out amongst ordinary shareholders in a particularly lucrative year.
+Participating preference shares entitle their holders to both (i), the fixed rate of dividend, and (ii), a share in the surplus profits which would otherwise only be shared out amongst ordinary shareholders in a particularly lucrative year.

 Attracting investment opportunities without giving up control

 Preference shares are generally viewed by investors as a safer bet than ordinary shares.
-As such, companies which are seeking new investment may decide to offer them as an alternative to taking out a business loan.
+As such, companies that are seeking new investment may decide to offer them as an alternative to taking out a business loan.

-In effect, the process of issuing preference shares to risk averse investors may be seen in some ways as a loan arrangement, with the release of capital for fixed rate payments (i.e. dividends).
+In effect, the process of issuing preference shares to risk-averse investors may be seen in some ways as a loan arrangement, with the release of capital for fixed rate payments (i.e. dividends).